marcbrittain/Passive-OpenSky-Collection/README.md

 Below is an example output from collecting 2 hours worth of data!
 Scripts to generate this plot are coming soon...

 ![2 Hours](2Hours.png)

+## Acknowledging

+If you found this repository useful or interesting, please help by starring the repo to help the visibility :)